 We played with wooden tennis rackets and took a can of three balls with us to each lesson.
 We would get in line to hit balls, run up and give the instructor the three balls, get back in line, hit the balls over the net, run and pick them up and do the whole thing over and over again.
 Not exactly Wimbledon, but for us, it was pretty easy to do.
 We were good athletes, fast runners, and liked tennis well enough.

 Then I discovered Chris Evert.
-She was a couple years older than me, and I saw articles about how she dominated junior tennis in Florida.
+She was a couple of years older than me, and I saw articles about how she dominated junior tennis in Florida.
 She burst on the national scene at sixteen, still an amateur, during the US Open in 1971 and made it all the way to the semi-finals.
-She had a two handed backhand, I had a one handed backhand.
+She had a two-handed backhand, I had a one-handed backhand.
 She had good groundstrokes, I liked to volley at the net.
 She was a very consistent player, I took wild risks.
 My play was nothing like hers, but I admired her mental toughness.
 I began collecting every single tennis magazine cover that she appeared on!
 I subscribed to World Tennis Magazine and Tennis USA back then and she often appeared on the cover as the new, young star in women’s tennis.
 So began my Chris Evert collection, which I still have to this day!
-It includes: Books, rackets, photos, autographs, programs, newspaper articles, video tapes of her matches.
+It includes Books, rackets, photos, autographs, programs, newspaper articles, and videotapes of her matches.

 My massive Streisand collection is a pleasure that continues today!
 I’m not sure what will become of it down the road, but I still get enjoyment from looking at the movie stills and listening to her music every day.
 A passion of mine became a collection for me once again.